Jens Walter, Dr. rer. nat.

-Diploma: 1999 University of Hohenheim, Germany Food Technology
+Diploma (Food Technology): 1999 University of Hohenheim, Germany

-Doctorate: 2003 University of Hohenheim, Germany Microbiology
+Doctoral degree (Microbiology): 2003 University of Hohenheim, Germany

-May-July 2004: Postdoctoral Fellow at University of North Carolina, Department of Medicine, Chapel Hill, USA in the laboratory of Prof. R. Balfour Sartor.
+May 2004-July 2004: Postdoctoral Fellow at University of North Carolina, Department of Medicine, Chapel Hill, USA in the laboratory of Prof. R. Balfour Sartor.

 March 2003-April 2004: Postdoctoral Fellow at University of Otago, Department of Microbiology & Immunology, Dunedin, New Zealand in the laboratory of Prof. Gerald W. Tannock.